KatherineAyers12/WebDevHomework/Project3/README.md

 For this project, the HTML for it is becomming easier and that was really exciting.
 So I did all the HTML first for this project so that it was for sure done.
 The problem I had the most was incorporating CSS in general.
 I tried many variations of calling the file in my index, but nothing was working.
 So I tried to at least style everything the best I could and hope I could get it to work.
 So not everything will be there probably.
 It's hard to style something you can't see.
 I have managed to get the css file called in the HTML file, but I'm having the hardest time with text.
 The one used from google with the url is fine, but the downloaded font isn't working.
 I also can't get the css files called in the other pages.
-I couldn't get it, at the moment it doesn't meet all the requirements, but I intend on making it better
+I couldn't get it, at the moment it doesn't meet all the requirements, but I intend on making it better.